How are applicants selected for the MCP program?

-The interview is usually conducted by a panel of two staff members, one from the Clinical Psychology Unit and one from the School of Psychology or an external Clinical Supervisor, and lasts around 20 minutes.
+The interview is usually conducted by a panel of two or three staff members, one from the Clinical Psychology Unit and one from the School of Psychology or an external Clinical Supervisor, and lasts around 20 minutes.
 The interviews are standardised so that all candidates are asked the same set of questions.
 The questions are designed to assess the candidate's academic, research and work experience and performance, aptitude for clinical psychology or clinical neuropsychology, understanding and awareness of ethical and other issues relevant to clinical practice.

 When will the interview be conducted?

 Interviews are usually conducted on the last Wednesday and Friday in November.
 Exact dates for interviews are not normally set until all applications have been received on the closing date.

 When will I be contacted for an interview?